top of page

 What if I cannot access a working document using the tribunal key?

-The current working document key is not accessible for all users, such as those who are dyslexic, due to the use of underline and italic fonts.
+The current working document key is not accessible to all users, such as those with dyslexia, due to the use of underlined and italic fonts.

-If it is difficult for you to engage in the working document because the key is not accessible or any special educational needs you have, let your LA know.
-You and your LA can set out all the issues in a detailed list if that is easier for you and Tribunal are happy to accept either a working document or a detailed list of issues between the parties, if you need to use such a list.
+If it is difficult for you to engage with the working document because the key is not accessible or you have any special educational needs, please let your LA know.
+You and your LA can set out all the issues in a detailed list if that is easier for you, and the Tribunal are happy to accept either a working document or a detailed list of issues between the parties if you need to use such a list.

-Be clear which of the LA’s comments and which sections of the EHC plan you do not agree with.
+• Be clear about which of the LA’s comments and which sections of the EHC plan you do not agree with.

 Who should I share the working document with?

-In addition to the working document being sent between you and the LA and being sent to Tribunal as set out in the Case Directions, you also need to send the latest version of the document to your witnesses, so they know what changes are being requested.
+In addition to the working document being sent between you and the LA and being sent to the Tribunal as set out in the Case Directions, you also need to send the latest version of the document to your witnesses so they know what changes are being requested.

 Example extracts from a working document showing the use of the key and footnotes.